Skip to main content

 Insulin resistance, a condition central to metabolic syndrome and type 2 diabetes, exerts a direct suppressive effect on the HPG axis.
 In a state of insulin resistance, pancreatic beta-cells produce excessive amounts of insulin to manage blood glucose.
 This hyperinsulinemia appears to disrupt the pulsatile release of GnRH from the hypothalamus.

 The precise, rhythmic signaling required for proper pituitary function is blunted, leading to decreased LH pulse amplitude and frequency.
 This diminished signal from the pituitary results in lower testicular testosterone production.
 Therefore, any lifestyle intervention, be it dietary or exercise-based, that improves insulin sensitivity can alleviate this suppressive brake on the HPG axis.
-This is a primary mechanism through which so effectively restores testosterone levels in obese men.
+This is a primary mechanism through which weight loss so effectively restores testosterone levels in obese men.

 The complex interplay of metabolic factors requires a detailed examination.
 The following table outlines key metabolic mediators and their specific impact on the male endocrine system.